zestsoftware/zest.releaser/zest/releaser/README.txt

 the directory where zest.releaser put the checkout (or make a fresh checkout yourself.
 Then with the python version of your choice do::

-  python setup.py register sdist upload
+  python setup.py register sdist --formats=zip upload

 For this to work you will need a ``.pypirc`` file in your home directory that has your pypi login credentials like this::